Brocolichops/Calculator-Rep/README.md

   1. Upon opening the website you'll be met with a rather aesthetically pleasing machine.
   2. In order to perform an operation just click on the numbers/type them from your keyboard.
-  3. Click on the operator you'd like to implement
+  3. Click on the operator you'd like to use.
   4. Enter the second number.
   5. Click on the little '=' button on the bottom right/press 'Enter' and VOILA.

-This is my first ever recorded project however prior to me starting this project, I have been learning HTML, CSS & JavaScript for good couple of months.
+This is my first ever recorded project, however prior to starting this project, I have been learning HTML, CSS & JavaScript for a good couple of months.
 Enjoy!

+THIS PROJECT WAS DEVELOPED ON VISUAL STUDIO CODE

+Extensions: Live server, Prettier, Code Spell Checker, Draw.io Integration